ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>How to Make Your Colleagues Fall in Love with Your React Applications.</blockquote>

 <h3>3.
-Mastering Advanced ReactJS Concepts: Essential Knowledge for Every Frontend Developer - <a href="https://medium.com/@shivambhadani_/mastering-advanced-reactjs-concepts-essential-knowledge-for-every-frontend-developer-8123cf0b13ab" target="_blank" rel="noopener noreferrer">link</a></h3>
+Event-Driven React with the Observer Pattern: A Clean Alternative to Prop Drilling - <a href="https://medium.com/@ignatovich.dm/event-driven-react-with-the-observer-pattern-a-clean-alternative-to-prop-drilling-a472aae7a74d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shivam Bhadani`**
+✍️ **posted by `Dzmitry Ihnatovich`**

-<blockquote>After reading this blog, you can clear every frontend developer interview.</blockquote>
+<blockquote>In modern React development, managing state and communication between components can become a challenge, especially as applications grow in…</blockquote>

 <h3>4.
+React vs Javascript - <a href="https://medium.com/@contactmanoharbatra/react-vs-javascript-6859a04e5090" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Manohar Batra`**

+<blockquote>React vs. JavaScript​: Key Differences Every Developer Needs to Know !!</blockquote>

+<h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Max Shahdoost`**

 <blockquote>In this article, I am going to deep dive into the React world and what is the core value proposition of React, what is React reconciler…</blockquote>

-<h3>5.
-Event-Driven React with the Observer Pattern: A Clean Alternative to Prop Drilling - <a href="https://medium.com/@ignatovich.dm/event-driven-react-with-the-observer-pattern-a-clean-alternative-to-prop-drilling-a472aae7a74d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dzmitry Ihnatovich`**

-<blockquote>In modern React development, managing state and communication between components can become a challenge, especially as applications grow in…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Top 10 React Libraries/Frameworks for 2025: Boost Your Development Efficiency and Performance 🚀 - <a href="https://medium.com/@yogeshchavan/top-10-react-libraries-frameworks-for-2025-boost-your-development-efficiency-and-performance-136832d9b859" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to render different React components from a JSON array? - <a href="https://medium.com/@rlaworhkd430430/how-to-render-different-react-components-from-a-json-array-f0c5d8dadbd7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yogesh Chavan`**
+✍️ **posted by `jp3pe`**

-<blockquote>React is the go-to frontend library for modern web development, and in 2025 you can use some powerful tools from the ecosystem which we…</blockquote>
+<blockquote>If you’re new to React and Next.js like me, you may have just realized that you need to display UI using data from a database, a mock data…</blockquote>

 <h3>2.
 A Year with Next.js Server Actions: Lessons Learned - <a href="https://medium.com/yopeso/a-year-with-next-js-server-actions-lessons-learned-93ef7b518c73" target="_blank" rel="noopener noreferrer">link</a></h3>